A public prosecutor in Chile has announced he has opened an investigation into allegations of sexual harassment against a well-known film director.

 "From what is revealed in the magazine, there are a couple of facts that could constitute sexual abuse, but this will be determined by diligent investigation," Guerra was quoted as saying.

-Actress and journalist Daniela Ginestar claimed in the Sábado magazine report that López masturbated in front of her while "he projected onto a giant screen a video showing him having sex with a famous Chilean television personality."
+"He projected onto a giant screen a video showing him having sex with a famous Chilean television personality," actress and journalist Daniela Ginestar told the magazine.

-Well-known actress and model Josefina Montané told Sabado that in a 2014 meeting López "literally asked me if he could grab my tit."
+Well-known actress and model Josefina Montané told Sábado that in a meeting López "literally asked me if he could grab my tit."

 In his apology, López said he was "in shock" and while admitting he might have acted like "a scoundrel, an imbecile," he denied being a sex pest.